Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 ## PBO Prefix

-The PBO Prefix is what the exported pbo will be named.
+The PBO Prefix is what the exported pbo will be named.  <br>
 For the best workflow practices, you should copy the Worldname and paste it here, so that they are the exact same.

 ## Tile Size